 Your marketing reflects your brand’s public image, and imitating others in your industry will not make you stand out or be memorable.
 Let’s guarantee that you do not become part of that group!

 Let’s start with the basics, by covering:

 - What is consumer research?

-- Consumer analysis is commonly broken down into four segments: data discovery, exploratory analysis, action, and predictive monitoring phases.
+- Consumer analysis typically consists of four stages: data discovery, exploratory analysis, action, and predictive monitoring.

 What is Consumer Research?